aatifsohel/100-days-of-code/round-2-log.md

 ### R2D38 - May 01, 2023
 Today, I implemented toggle functionality for the input form in the javascript Mapty App.
 Learned importance of project architecture.
 Refractored for project architecture.
 I coded for 1 hour.

+### R2D39 - May 02, 2023
+Today, I continued working on Mapty app while learning javascript.
+I added functionality of adding new workouts in the project.
+Learned various techniques to work with big projects (using fields, helper functions etc.).
+Today I coded for 2 hours.